 The Cuban daiquirí is named after a village near Santiago de Cuba.
 The drink was supposedly invented by an American in Cuba at the end of the 19th century.
 By the 1920s, it became known in Havana and the owner of Floridita bar put it on the menu.
 Then the blender arrived and crushed ice was added, as well as maraschino cherry liquor.
 Ultimately, the drink was made famous by Ernest Hemingway.

 A daiquiri is made with rum, lime juice, sugar and ice and it is just delicious.
 It can be served the traditional way but most of the time, we enjoyed it blended with crushed ice.

 Daiquiris are available anywhere and everywhere in Havana but the most famous place is the Floridita.
 At the Floridita, barman Jesus made us daiquiris in the traditional style.

 On another occasion, we had the pleasure to meet Rolli who had worked at Floridita for 39 years.
 He blended up some daiquiris for us.
-A simple but super refreshing cocktail that is tart but not sweet, I am a fan of the daiquiri and loved drinking them all week in Cuba and will continue to at home.
+A simple but super refreshing cocktail that is tart but not sweet, I am a fan of the Cuban daiquiri.
+I loved drinking them all week in Cuba and will continue to at home.